0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

     > Note: Use these docker images only for evaluation purposes.
 For production, you must secure each of these services first.

-2. Place Ethereum Private Key in Vault.
+2. <a id="issuer-node-using-docker"></a>Add Ethereum Private Key to the Vault.
 For this, run the following command to start the vault container in the interactive mode.
 This command is used to go inside the vault and run `sh` or `bsh` commands inside it.

       ```
       docker exec -it vault-docker-name sh (or bash)